lowRISC/sonata-software/doc/getting-started.md

 cd sonata-software
 ```

-Note a particular branch is specified, this must match your release, the release notes will tell you which branch you should use.

 Enter the nix development development environment if you haven't already.
 *Note that because we are in the repository we don't need to provide any arguments to `nix develop`.*